docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Supporting `dynamic outflags <#_bookmark172>`__ can greatly improve performance, preventing After Effects from invalidating your effect's cache as aggressively as it otherwise would.

 Confirm that your plug-in performs well with different After Effects cache settings.
-Does your plug-in get called to update as often as expected, or does After Effects think it has valid pixels when you think it doesn’t?
+Does your plug-in get called to update as often as expected, or does After Effects think it has valid pixels when you think it doesn't?

 ----

 Global Performance Cache Consideratons
 ================================================================================

-With the new caching in CS6, you may need to clear cached frames after changing your effect’s rendering, so that frames rendered and stored in the cache prior to the change will not be reused.
+With the new caching in CS6, you may need to clear cached frames after changing your effect's rendering, so that frames rendered and stored in the cache prior to the change will not be reused.
 To do so manually during development:

 1) In Preferences > Media & Disk Cache, disable the Disk Cache
 2) Click "Empty Disk Cache" just to be sure (disabling the Disk Cache in step 1 only disables the *writing* of disk cache, not necessarily the usage)